auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 I manually created the image of a 1, in this case a simple rectangle, alongside 10 randomly generated images.
 Notice how much information needs to align to generate this image.
 A random white dot outside the rectangle is noticeable.
 For this image to occur randomly is astronomical, but not impossible.
 {: refdef}

+Our universe is far more spacious than a 128x128 image, and only one section of it needs to align to form a brain or a universe.

 ### "Bertrand Russell wrote, in The Analysis of Mind: "There is no logical impossibility in the hypothesis that the world sprang into being five minutes ago, exactly as it then was, with a population that 'remembered' a wholly unreal past." - [Omphalos hypothesis](https://en.wikipedia.org/wiki/Omphalos_hypothesis#A_deceptive_creator)

 How do we know the universe didn't pop into existence in its current form 5 minutes ago?
 We might have all of the memories, but those popped into existence when we did too.
-I can think of no way around this idea, because the point of the thought experiment is that all experience and knowledge outside of the present moment is cut off.
-If we look to the future to perform some experiment or verify continued existence, the reply is that the present is when we were created.
+I can think of no way around this idea, because the point of the thought experiment is that all experience and knowledge outside of the present moment is cut off from its justifying weight of experience.
+If we look to the future to perform some experiment or verify continued existence, the reply is that we were created five minutes ago from now.

 So what can we derive, what more can we know with the certain truth that we are a momentary blip of consciousness?